viking-frank/neurocats.github.io/_posts/2017-08-17-tensorflow-basics.md

 ![ex_II](https://raw.githubusercontent.com/f37/f37.github.io/master/assets/tensorflow/ex_II.png)

-As seen in the picture of the computation graph you have created 3 nodes (summand, summand, sum).
-We can ask for every assigned value for that given computation in every node.
+As seen in the picture of the computation graph you have created 3 nodes (summand, summand, sum) if you ignore the `init` node .
+We can evaluate every assigned value of a node given the current computation.
 Tensorflow will calculate it via C++ API, not with native python like in the numpy case.

 I created that graph with tensorboard.
 Its a tool that converts so called tensorflow summaries into a visualization.
-With that there arises namescoping, building summaries etc. I will elaborate on that in the next section while I show you how tensorflow can compute symbolic derivations, impossible for pure python.
+With that there arise more new definitions like namescoping, building summaries etc. I will elaborate on that in the next tutorial while I show you how tensorflow can compute symbolic derivations, impossible for pure python.

+Have a great code.
+See you in the next tutorial.